University of Manchester Foundation Year

 About the University of Manchester

 Established in 1824 as the Manchester Mechanics’ Institute, the University of Manchester is among the top universities in the UK today.
 The university is well-known for its excellent research standards and for being one of the largest universities in the UK.
-The university’s main campus is located within walking distance from the city centre.
+The university’s main campus is located within walking distance to the city centre.

 The University of Manchester offers its students a wide range of subjects, a lively student experience, and a great reputation among employers.
-The university boasts of having the largest Students’ Union in the UK with hundreds of student societies and a diverse student body with 30% of students hailing from 160 countries outside of the UK and EU.
+The university boasts of having the largest students’ union in the UK with hundreds of student societies and a diverse student body with 30% of students hailing from 160 countries outside of the UK and EU.

 The university is ranked 13th in the UK, based on the latest rankings.
 Twenty-five subjects offered by the University of Manchester are ranked among the top 10 in the country on subject rankings.
 Among the top-ranked subjects offered by the University of Manchester are Accounting and Finance, Mechanical Engineering, Pharmacology and Pharmacy, Optometry, Music, and more.
 The university is also part of the Russell Group – we go into more detail about this in our article about Russell Group Universities here.